Hell Drivers: Plot

 That night, Lucy breaks up with Gino.
-Expressing her feelings for Tom while he performs a vehicle check, Tom confesses that he hadn't actually been abroad but was instead serving a year-long prison sentence.
-Lucy drops off Tom at the drivers' digs, both unaware that Gino has seen them from his bedroom window.
+Expressing her feelings for Tom while he performs a vehicle check, Tom confesses that he had not actually been abroad but was instead serving a year-long prison sentence.
+Lucy drops off Tom at the drivers' digs, both unaware that Gino has seen them from a window.

 The next day, Tom purchases a one-way train ticket to London.
-Lucy rushes into the waiting room and tells him that Gino has been seriously injured in a crash.
+Lucy rushes into the waiting room and reveals that Gino has been injured in a crash.
 Distraught, they rush to the hospital.
-While they wait anxiously outside Gino's room, Lucy tells Tom that Cartley and Red have been scamming money by hiring five fewer drivers than the company pays for and pocketing the difference.
-They're interrupted by a doctor, who informs them Gino is dying.
-Gino had switched the truck numbers as arranged, and tells Tom "I threw them off like we planned, for you to win.
+While they wait outside Gino's room, Lucy says that Cartley and Red have been scamming money by hiring five fewer drivers than the company pays for and pocketing the difference.
+A doctor later reveals that Gino is dying.
+Gino switched the truck numbers as arranged, and tells Tom "I threw them off like we planned, for you to win.
 Crazy.
 You don't even come."
-Tom asks him if it was Red who caused his crash, but Gino dies without answering.
+Tom asks if it was Red who caused his crash, but Gino dies without answering.

 Tom returns to the depot and confronts Cartley.
-He tells him that Gino has died and he knows why, and that he knows about the scam.
-Cartley offers him a share of the stolen money and Red's place in truck no. 1.
-Tom is having none of it, but takes truck no. 1 to pick up a load.
-When Red turns up, he forces Cartley to join him in what they think is truck no. 3 and sets out to silence Tom.
-Red guesses that Tom will take the dangerous shortcut through the quarry, and they lie in wait there.
-When Tom appears with his truck full of ballast, Red sideswipes him several times, finally forcing him off the road and onto the edge of the quarry, where the truck dangles precariously, with Tom knocked unconscious.
-But the brakes on Red's truck, which Red finally realises is Tom's no. 13, fail and he and Cartley drive off the edge and are killed.
-Tom wakes up and escapes just before his own truck tumbles into the quarry.
-Lucy (who followed them in a jeep) runs to him.
+He says that Gino died and that the scam had been the reason.
+Cartley offers him a share of the stolen money and Red's place in truck 1.
+Tom reluctantly takes truck 1 to pick up a load.
+When Red turns up, he forces Cartley to join him in what they think is truck 3 and sets out to silence Tom.
+Red guesses that Tom will take the shortcut, and they lie in wait there.
+When Tom appears with his truck full of ballast, Red starts sideswiping him, forcing him off the road and onto the edge of a quarry, where the truck dangles, with Tom knocked unconscious.
+But the brakes on Red's truck, which Red realises is Tom's truck 13, fail; he and Cartley drive off the edge and die.
+Tom wakes up and escapes before his own truck tumbles into the quarry.
+Lucy, who followed them in a jeep, runs to him.